-Berkley currently earns revenue from its oil and natural gas interests.
+Berkley currently earns revenue from its oil and natural gas interests and operations management consulting from photovoltaic power generation projects.
 The Company invests its cash and cash equivalents with major Canadian financial institutions with investment grade credit ratings.
-Berkley has no outstanding bank debt or other interest bearing indebtedness as at March 31, 2013.
-At March 31, 2013, Berkley had \$125,476 in cash and cash equivalents and working capital of \$129,567.
-These balances will be used to fund future capital expenditures including development of its exploration and evaluation property, photovoltaic power projects, office and administrative expenses and working capital requirements.
-The Company raised \$51,500.00 from financing activities during the three months ended March 31, 2013.
+Berkley has no outstanding bank debt or other interest bearing indebtedness as at June 30, 2014.
+At June 30, 2014, Berkley had \$70,311 in cash and cash equivalents and working capital of \$31,299.
+These balances will be used to fund future capital expenditures including photovoltaic power projects, office and administrative expenses and working capital requirements.